KyuriP/Network_comparison/README.md

 ```

 ### CODE
-- `code` folder contains all the code used for the original simulation study and follow-up analyses.
+- `code` folder contains all the code used for the original simulation study and follow-up analysis.
 - Three R scripts contains the code for simulating models in the original study and creating figures presented in the follow-up report.
   - `simulation.R`: code to simulate all six different models.
   - `variation_DCG.R`: code to create the density plots (Figure 2) and degree centrality plots (Figure 3) in the follow-up report.